henningheyen/FoolingImageClassifiers/README.md

 # Getting started

 To run this notebook please use [Google Colab](https://colab.google/) as all libraries (especially TF Keras) are preinstalled there.
-Just upload the images and change the path if necessary.
+Just upload the `images` folder and the `imagenet_class_index.json` file and change the path if necessary.